byt3bl33d3r/pyMalleableC2/README.md

 # 🚨 WARNING 🚨

-**pyMalleableC2 treats you as a consenting adult and assumes you know how to write Malleable C2 Profiles, while it's able to detect syntax errors there are no runtime checks implemented.
+**pyMalleableC2 treats you as a consenting adult and assumes you know how to write Malleable C2 Profiles.
+It's able to detect syntax errors, however there are no runtime checks implemented.
 It'll gladly generate profiles that don't actually work in production if instructed to do so.
 Always run the generated profiles through [c2lint](https://www.cobaltstrike.com/help-malleable-c2) before using them in production!**

-(Technically you could build a Python version of c2lint using this library, *cough* PRs welcome *cough*)
+(Technically you could build a Python version of c2lint using this library, *\*cough\** PRs welcome *\*cough\**)

 # Examples